Discharge from bankruptcy

 This page explains when and how you're discharged from bankruptcy, and what happens to your debts and belongings.

 When you're discharged from bankruptcy, you're freed from any debts that were included in your bankruptcy.
-However, there are some types of debt you would still be liable for, if you owe any of these.
+You’ll still need to pay any debts bankruptcy doesn’t cover or any caused by your fraudulent activity.

 Normally, you'll be discharged from bankruptcy after 12 months, on the first anniversary of the date the bankruptcy order was made.
-In some cases you may be discharged later.
-This is called delayed discharge.
+In some cases you might be discharged later.
+This is called ‘delayed discharge’.
+Check your discharge date using the Individual Insolvency Register on GOV.UK.

-During the bankruptcy period, you have a duty to co-operate with the official receiver and trustee, such as giving information when asked to do so.
-If you don't do this, the official receiver or trustee may ask the court to stop your discharge from taking place.
-This is called suspension of discharge.
+During the bankruptcy period an 'official receiver' from the Insolvency Service handles your bankruptcy.
+You have a duty to co-operate with them, for example giving information when asked to do so.
+If you don't do this, the official receiver might ask the court to stop your discharge from taking place.
+This is called 'suspension of discharge'.

-If your discharge from bankruptcy is suspended, you will be told by the court whether you have to do anything in order to get your discharge.
+If your discharge from bankruptcy is suspended, you'll be told by the court whether you have to do anything in order to get your discharge.

-If you're making payments through an income payments agreement or income payments order, these will continue for as long as the agreement or order is for.
+If you're making payments through an income payments agreement or income payments order, these will usually last for 3 years and will continue after your discharge.

 If your income changes at all, you can apply to have the agreement or order changed.

-Discharge from bankruptcy doesn't mean you'll get back any belongings that haven't yet been sold.
-These will stay in the bankruptcy estate.
-It may take some time for the official receiver to deal with them.
+Discharge from bankruptcy doesn't mean you'll get back any belongings, even if they haven't been sold yet.
+It might take some time for the official receiver to deal with them.

 If you've had a bankruptcy restrictions order made or have entered a bankruptcy restrictions undertaking during your bankruptcy period, this won't end when you're discharged from bankruptcy.
 It will carry on as long as the order or undertaking was made for.